openshift-pipelines/pac-boussole/README.md

 </p>

 > [!CAUTION]
-> This is currently unsupported product from the openshift-pipelines and only provided "as-is"
+> This product is not supported by OpenShift Pipelines and is provided on an "as-is" basis, without any official support or guarantees.

 ## Overview